Information about yellow fever disease, vaccines and recommendations for vaccination from the Australian Immunisation Handbook

 - vaccine the person received

-- official stamp provided by the state or territory health authority
+- official stamp of the administering centre (provided by the state or territory health authority)

 As of 16 June 2016, Australia considers an ICVP to be valid for the life of the vaccinated person.
 The certificate becomes valid 10 days after vaccination.